Actúa: History

-In 2018 Actúa joined European Spring, the transnational movement led by Yanis Varoufakis.
+In 2018, Actúa joined European Spring, the transnational movement led by Yanis Varoufakis.
 In December 2018, Actúa held his first political conference, in which the party expressed the "firm intention to run in the upcoming European, regional and municipal elections".
-The party has also expressed its willingness to participate in the candidacies of Más Madrid.
+The party had also expressed its willingness to participate in the candidacies of Más Madrid.
+In May 2019 it was reported that the party had obtained 11 councillors across the country in the local elections.

+The party ceased its political activity by 2023.

 Positions

 According to Antonio Elorza, the initiative—as it was presented in 2017—had to be understood within the framework of the new movements that emerged in Europe after the decomposition of the traditional social democracy and democratic communism, presenting as main priorities the fight against inequality, the removal of the People's Party from power, ecology and anti-corruption measures.